JackMcKew/jackmckew.dev/content/2020/virus-outbreak-simulation/virus-outbreak.md

 Try the simulation out below and please comment any setting combinations you found interesting or if you have any more interesting parameters to simulate!

+> The simulation depends on the size of the screen that you are looking at on this post, change some variables to see the impact!

 <div id="simulation-block">
     <div id="tickers">
         <p id="timer"></p>